Our PE Curriculum

 - Multi-Skills Festival (Year 1)

-We are proud of our partnership with Metcalf Multisports, which offers high quality PE curriculum and sporting extracurricular opportunities for all our pupils.
-The coaches are specialists and as such have a wide range of sporting qualifications.
+We are proud of our partnership with Metcalf Multisports, which offers high quality team-teaching in our PE curriculum and a wide range of sporting extracurricular opportunities for all our pupils.

-Metcalf Multisports coaches also work alongside our teaching staff as part of our PE and School funding.
+Metcalf Multisports specialist coaches work alongside our teaching staff as part of our PE and School Premium Strategy.
+Our teacher/coach team-teaching approach has been highly praised and recently featured in Leicester-Shire and Rutland Sport’s PE advocacy document (August 2017).